IV Therapy at Home

-IV therapy means is medication or fluid that is delivered through a needle or tube (called a catheter) that goes directly into a vein beneath the surface of the skin.
-A home health nurse may help give the medication.
-Sometimes a caregiver or family member may learn how to assist the patient with IV therapy at home.
-Patients also may learn to give IV therapy to themselves.
+A patient receiving IV therapy is administered medication or fluid through a needle or tube, called a catheter, that goes directly into a vein beneath the surface of the skin.
+A home health nurse may help give the medication or fluid.
+In some cases a caregiver, or a family member, may learn how to assist the patient with IV therapy at home.
+Patients may also learn to self-administer IV therapy.

 Types of IV therapy at home

 Your provider will talk to the patient about home IV therapy and the reason it is needed.
 Common home IV therapies include:

 Some of the common reasons for home IV therapy: